India sees brisk gold sales on pre-Diwali Dhanteras festival

 All India Gems & Jewellery Trade Federation ex-chairman Manish Jain said, “Rates have softened and consumer demand has picked up.
 We are seeing good footfalls.”
 Consumers are buying gold and silver coins, and even silver utensils for puja purposes, he added.

-Since Dhanteras last year, gold has given a mind-blogging return of almost 20 per cent, easily beating the returns of the Nifty 50, added Deveya Gaglani, Research Analyst (Commodities) at Axis Securities.
+Since Dhanteras in 2022, gold has given a mind-blogging return of almost 20 per cent, easily beating the returns of the Nifty 50, added Deveya Gaglani, Research Analyst (Commodities) at Axis Securities.

 Tribune Shorts